michaelbui99/CatQL-GraphQL-Client/README.md

   // Name of the class does not matter
   // Class must contain properties with the Return Type of the Query.
   // The property name must match the property type for deserialization to work.

-  [Newtonsoft.Json.JsonProperty("Media")]
-  public Media Media { get; set; }
+  // JsonProperty must be set to PropertyName (PascalCase) [Newtonsoft.Json.JsonProperty("Media")] public Media Media { get; set; }
  }

 public class Media
 {
   public int Id { get; set; }
   public string BannerImage { get; set; }
+}

   GqlClient client = new GqlClient("https://graphql.anilist.co"){EnableLogging = true};
   GqlQuery query = new GqlQuery()